ananthb/devhuman.net/content/resume.md

 #### JUL 2018 - DEC 2019

 * Hosted and ran learning presentations for emerging technology.
-* Worked on multiple large codebases in Java and ASP.NET.
+* Worked on large codebases in Java and ASP.NET.
 * Worked on Android mobile applications written in Angular and Cordova.
 * Led the initiative to update multi-platform product installers, org-wide.